keithalewis/math/coro.md

 ...

 A _coroutine_ is a function and a _continuation point_.
-Unlike functions, coroutines can suspend execution and resume at a later time.
+Unlike functions, coroutines can suspend execution (_yield) and resume at a later time.
 The continuation point keeps track of where the coroutine was last suspended.
+Use _await_ to resume a coroutine and capture the results it yields.

 Coroutines make it far easier to write concurrent code than using threads.
 Unlike threads, coroutines are suspended at function statements instead